followcrom/TopTrackTracker/README.md

 python manage.py createsuperuser
 ```

-Then log in at `/admin/` to manage users*.
+Then log in at `/admin/` to manage users *.

-* My Nginx config puts HTTP Basic Auth in front of /admin/ (auth_basic_user_file /etc/nginx/.htpasswd_admin).
-Fine for me, but to use the Django admin interface without the extra password prompt, comment out the two `auth_basic` lines in `/etc/nginx/sites-available/ttt` and reload Nginx:
+   My Nginx config puts HTTP Basic Auth in front of /admin/ (auth_basic_user_file /etc/nginx/.htpasswd_admin).
+To use the Django admin interface without the extra password prompt, comment out the two `auth_basic` lines in `/etc/nginx/sites-available/ttt` and reload Nginx:

 ```bash
 nginx -t && systemctl reload nginx